Soaring wealth during pandemic highlights rising inequality

 “The Fed did have the opportunity to attach conditions to the lending, and they chose not to,” Fischer said.

-Powell and many economists have said that another financial rescue package from Congress would boost the economy and help narrow inequality because Congress can provide additional direct payments and more jobless aid.
-Yet there are no signs of a deal in Congress.
+Powell and many economists have said that another financial rescue package from Congress would boost the economy and help narrow inequality, because Congress can provide additional direct payments and more jobless aid.
+Yet there is no signs of a deal in Congress.

 The data the Fed issued Monday pointed to huge gaps in wealth along racial lines.
 White households owned nearly 85% of total wealth at the end of March.
 Black households owned just 4.4%, Hispanics 3.2%.